 Visiting Scholars

-The GCLR is pleased to announce our 2022/2023 Distinguished Visitor will be Dr. Ursula K. Heise.
+The GCLR is pleased to announce that our 2022/2023 Distinguished Visitor was Dr. Mario Biagioli (UCLA).

 Ursula K. Heise teaches in the Department of English and at the Institute of the Environment and Sustainability at UCLA.
 Her research and teaching focus on contemporary literature; environmental culture in the Americas, Western Europe and Japan; narrative theory; media theory; literature and science; and science fiction.
 Her books include Chronoschisms: Time, Narrative, and Postmodernism (Cambridge University Press, 1997), Sense of Place and Sense of Planet: The Environmental Imagination of the Global (Oxford University Press, 2008), Nach der Natur: Das Artensterben und die moderne Kultur (After Nature: Species Extinction and Modern Culture, Suhrkamp, 2010), and Imagining Extinction: The Cultural Meanings of Endangered Species (University of Chicago Press, 2016).